Waiting for BookWyrm

 After having read "Non-Things" by the same author, I followed with this one: a clear analysis of the structure that governs today's communications, and the risks associated with it.

-📚 "Non-Things: Upheaval in the Lifeworld" by Byung-Chul Han.
+📚 [Philosophy] "Non-Things: Upheaval in the Lifeworld" by Byung-Chul Han.

 A necessary philosophic essay on the way society values data more than anything else.
 And how we should reconsider, and cherish, the little mundane, daily things.

-📚 "The Vegetarian", by Nobel Prize winner Han Kang.
+📚 [Novel] "The Vegetarian", by Nobel Prize winner Han Kang.

 Caught by the title, I didn't expect it to be so raw and disturbing at times.
 Surprenant, I'd say in French, but not sure I'd feel like reading it again.